 Memorial donations can be a great way to help cover funeral costs or other family expenses.
 Others choose to use memorial funds to raise money for a charity or other cause that was meaningful to the deceased.

 With the average funeral costing around $9,000, many families struggle to cover funeral costs.
 While there are several ways to save money on a funeral, even the savviest families can feel financial pressure—which is horrible, especially when added to the grief of losing a loved one.

-As a result many families choose to ask their friends and community members to consider making a donation to help cover funeral expenses in lieu of sending flowers.
+As a result many families choose to create a funeral fundraiser and ask their friends and community members to consider making a donation to help cover funeral expenses in lieu of sending flowers.